GlobalDataBarometer/handbook/docs/index.md

-# Global Data Barometer Research Handbook
+# Global Data Barometer Research Handbook 2021

-You are viewing the Global Data Barometer Research Handbook (2021).
 ## Introduction
 Data is a source of power.
 It can be exploited for private gain and used to limit freedom, and it can be deployed as a public good—a resource for tackling social challenges, enabling collaboration, driving innovation, and improving accountability.